101 Best New Home Gifts for Young Adults

 Shop now at Amazon From Amazon

-If you want a really good listening experience, consider these Jabra Elite 75t Earbuds in titanium black.
+For people who want a really good listening experience, consider these Jabra Elite 75t Earbuds in titanium black.
 These true wireless earbuds are engineered for calls and music, with a battery life of 7.5 hours.
-A 15-minute charge will last for an hour.
+I hate stopping to charge earbuds, and when testing the pair that I received, I was pleased to notice that a 15-minute charge will last for an hour.
 The earbuds use a 4-microphone call technology – which filters out wind and other types of noises – to provide a clear phone call.
 The earbuds are also compatible with Alexa, Siri, and Google Assistant.
 There’s also a Jabra Sound+ app, which allows you to customize your settings to personalize your sound.
 In addition to titanium black, the ear buds are available in mint, copper black, navy, and gold beige.

 -